Change-Point Testing for Risk Measures in Time Series: Asymptotic Theory

 \subsection{Model Setup}

-Suppose the random variable $X$ and the stationary sequence of random variables $X_1, \dots, X_n$ have marginal distribution function $F$.
-For some level $p \in (0,1)$, we wish to estimate the risk measures VaR and ES defined by
+Suppose the random variable $X$ and the stationary sequence of random variables $X_1, \dots, X_n$ have the marginal distribution function $F$.
+For some level $p \in (0,1)$, we want to estimate the risk measures VaR (value-at-risk) and ES (expected shortfall) defined by:\footnote{It is reasonable to define VaR and ES as upper tail characteristics when considering a loss process.}